ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 Almost all existing contract deployments will be able to be deployed with no client changes.
 The one exception is contract deployments that start with a zero byte.
-This should have no impact on existing contract execution because any contract with a zero byte in the first position is not executable.
+This should have no impact on existing contract execution because any contract with a zero byte in the first position would immediately halt because `0x00` maps to the `STOP` instruction, the utility and value of those contracts is minimal at best.
+If this is not desirable a different header signaling byte (such as `0xEF`) can be used.

 Except for the validation rules and versioning header all other semantics of the EVM are the same.
 Gas schedules and opcode tables would be the same between versions and headers.

-Existing compilers (such as solidity) can provide support for headers by prepending their output stream with 0x00, 0x00, 0x00, 0x01 and appending in 0xb6 prior to any non-code data added as part of the contract.
+Existing compilers (such as solidity) can provide support for headers by prepending their output stream with `0x00`, `0x00`, `0x00`, `0x01` and appending in `0xb6` prior to any non-code data added as part of the contract.

 ## Forwards Compatibility

 This spec provides forward compatibility in at least two ways.

-First, the content of multi byte and jump dest validated opcodes can be increased in future forks.
+First, the content of multi byte and jump dest validated opcodes can be increased in future upgrades.
 Contracts that would be valid under new rules would be rejected under old rules, and all older contracts would still be valid under the new rules.
 Any newly deployed opcodes would be disabled unless the code is appropriately validated.

-Second, the versioning header can be extended to allow for stricter validations in future hard forks while keeping the EVM evaluation semantics the same.
+Second, the versioning header can be extended to allow for stricter validations in future upgrades while keeping the EVM evaluation semantics the same.
 Such possible stricter validations could include prohibiting dynamic jumps.

 ## Test Cases

 Incomplete whiteboard list

+Each test would need to be written 3 times, once for normal contract deployment, once for `CREATE`, and once again for `CREATE2`.

 - Positive
   - no header and invalid opcodes